mozsearch/mozsearch/docs/index-directory-contents.md

   `router.py` can inline the JSON search results from a query.

 Files:
+- `all-dirs`: `repo-dirs` and `objdir-dirs` concatenated together by `find-objdir-files.sh` after deriving `objdir-dirs`.
+Exists for the benefit of crossref for now.
-- `all-files`: `repo-files` and `objdir-files` concatenated together by `find-objdir-files.sh` after deriving `objdir-files`.
+- `all-files`: `repo-files` and `objdir-files` concatenated together by `find-objdir-files.sh` and shuffled after deriving `objdir-files`.
 This exists so that `output.sh` can use `--pipe-part` which needs a real file on disk rather than a pipe from dynamically `cat`-ing the source files.
+Also now the crossref script consumes this file.
 - `analysis-dirs-*.list`: `find -type d` for each per-platform analysis directory.
 Produced by the per-platform `process-tc-artifacts.sh` script and concatenated into the unified list by `process-gecko-analysis.sh`.
 The